|Criminal Investigation Division

 Crimes against persons consist of crimes such as robberies, assaults, gang related crimes and all other crimes where the victim is a person.
 Examples of a crime against property consist of breaking and entering (residence or business), malicious damages, financial crimes and thefts.
 The Special Victims unit investigates crimes of sexual and physical abuse where children are the victims, domestic violence cases, adult sexual assaults, and crimes against the elderly.

 Prior to the adoption of the Special Victims Unit, there were only two detectives that were responsible for investigating all cases involving domestic violence.
 Many times domestic violence cases involve sexual assault and in most cases the victim is a female.
-Because cases of this type require that the detective receive specialize training and working knowledge of how to handle victims of this type of offense, it was decided to expend the number of detectives.
+Because cases of this type require that the detective receive specialize training and working knowledge of how to handle victims of this type of offense, it was decided to expand the number of detectives.
 This was done to utilize, in all most all investigations, those detectives that had received the specialized training and are experienced in dealing with those cases to enhance cases for prosecution.

 The Vice/Narcotics Section of the Special Operations Unit investigates crimes involving illegal drug violations.
 Investigations deal with violations that can be found in Chapter 90 of the North Carolina General Statutes.
 The illegal drugs include cocaine, marijuana, and controlled substances that are found under the Chapter 90.
 The investigations can also be those drugs that are legal to possess but have been obtained illegally, such as oxycodone or Valium.